MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Demos/10-manage-items-service.md

 1. Optionally, expand the **Scheduled Refresh** section, and show how to configure a recurring schedule.

-## Refresh the dataset
+## Refresh the semantic model

-1. Before refreshing the dataset, open the **Sales Monitoring** dashboard.
+1. Before refreshing the semantic model, open the **Sales Monitoring** dashboard.

 1. Edit the details of the Sales, Profit Margin tile to display the last refresh time.

 1. Right-click the `D:\PL300\Demo\Resources\UpdateDatabase-LoadAdditionalSales.ps1` file, and then run with PowerShell. *This script will load December 2020 sales data into the database.*

-1. In the Power BI service for the instructor, from the Navigation pane, refresh the **Sales Analysis** dataset.
+1. In the Power BI service for the instructor, from the Navigation pane, refresh the **Sales Analysis** semantic model.

 1. When the refresh completes, point out how the dashboard tile **December 2020** column appears, and that the refresh time is **NOW**.